-In my own list, you’ll find some pretty basic and expected breastfeeding essentials, with some different ones that I found super useful but you may not think about.
+In my own list, you’ll find some pretty basic and expected must haves for nursing your baby, with some different ones that I found super useful but you may not think about.

 I wrote all about them both in my Boppy vs. My Brest Friend Nursing Pillow post.
 But in short, I prefer the Brest Friend Pillow after trying both.

 You guys, nursing hunger is real.
 Be sure to keep easy to grab snacks on hand at all times .
 There will probably be days when anything more than a quick snack here and there is difficult.

 - Grab and go packs of snacks like Goldfish or Cheez Its.

 In addition to being hungry, you’ll be thirsty like you’ve never been in your life.